/* * external links open in new window */

 These gyms are located around the Nimman area and I’ve tried them all!
 (I am picky about gyms when it comes to equipment and air conditioning.)
 Prices can change frequently so be sure to check with the gyms directly!

 Maxx Fitness – This is the nicest gym in the Nimman area and the priciest.
 It’s located in the Maya Mall and has excellent air circulation and climate control.
 The equipment is all new and classes are offered.
-I talked them out of their joining fees and only paid the monthly membership fee of 1,699 baht ($50 USD).
+The monthly membership fee is 1,699 baht ($50 USD).

 Harris Fitness Center – This is one of the most budget options in town located in the Lotus Hotel.
 It’s a cramped space with older equipment but lots of options.
 Classes are also included for free.
 The staff is really friendly.
 It doesn’t have great airflow or a/c.
 Rates are 1,250 baht/month ($42 USD) and 600 baht weekly ($20).
 21 Huaykaew Rd.